R21/Matrix-M in African Children Against Clinical Malaria

 2 years

-Efficacy of R21/Matrix-M against incident severe anaemia and the need for blood transfusion in both vaccination regimes following the primary vaccination series and booster vaccination.
+Efficacy of R21/Matrix-M against incident severe anaemia and the need for blood transfusion in both vaccination regimes following the primary vaccination series and each booster vaccination.

 Time Frame: 2 years